 This workshop will assist individuals in understanding the university’s policy, complaint and resolution processes and available resources to assist individuals in addressing these issues.

-- The definitions associated with University Policy 1025: Policy on Harassment, Discrimination, and Sexual Assault;
+- The definitions associated with University Policy 1025: Policy on Harassment, Discrimination, and Sexual Assault.

-- Individual responsibilities in receiving and reporting a disclosure of sexual harassment, sexual assault, stalking, and domestic or dating violence;
+- Individual responsibilities in receiving and reporting a disclosure of sexual harassment, sexual assault, stalking, and domestic or dating violence.

-- what behavioral signs may indicate someone is being subjected to inappropriate behavior;
+- What behavioral signs may indicate someone is being subjected to inappropriate behavior.

-- what to do about “consensual relationships";
+- What to do about “consensual relationships.”

-- what acts and behaviors can be determined to be retaliation.
+- What acts and behaviors can be determined to be retaliation.

 - Complete the workshop online using the on-demand module of the workshop described below.

-- Compliance Workshop – via WebEx: Policy 1025, Title IX, and Violence Against Women Act (VAWA) (instructor-led, 90 minutes)
+- Compliance Workshop – via Zoom: Policy 1025; Title IX; VAWA & Minors (instructor-led, up to120 minutes)